Online Course in Ethical Hacking 7,5 hp

 Note: Contract teaching is only available through your employer.
 The couse is not available to private persons.

-Register here by 30 July
+Register here by 31 July (expired)

 Read about the course in the media